gaehlerm/SoftwareEngineering/README.md

 Maybe you came up with a simple question: On what level should you refactor?
 Should you refactor only the small things, or should you dig down to the core of your software?

 Let me make another small example.
-You like cooking and you are going to build a house.
-You make sure in the kitchen is ample space for all your equipment.
+You are going to build a house and you like cooking.
+So you make sure in the kitchen is ample space for all your equipment.
 You are very pleased.
+This is the equivalent to a first draft of your code.

 Yet dishes get dirty you still have to clean up the kitchen every day.
 Otherwise you’d be in no time left with a huge mess.
 This corresponds to the everyday refactoring of a software engineer.
-Make sure you remove code duplication, name all variables properly and clean up everything along the way you don’t like.
+Make sure you remove code duplications, name all variables properly and clean up everything along the way you don’t like.

 Once in a while you buy an additional kitchen device and over time you start running out of space.
-You have to sort out all the old devices you don’t need anymore, and make use of your Tetris skills to fit everything back into the shelves.
+You have to sort out all the old devices you don’t need anymore, and make use of your Tetris skills to fit everything back into the shelves in an ordered fashion.
+Such that you still find your belongings.
 This is an intermediate refactoring.

-At some point you buy another machine and you realize there is not enough space anymore for your equipment anymore.
+At some point you buy another device and you realize there is not enough space for your equipment anymore.
 There is only one solution.
 You need a bigger kitchen.
 You have to plan how much additional space you need for the next few years and either tear out some walls or expand your house.
 Now this will be a very demanding and expensive refactoring.

 I hope you got the memo.
 Small refactoring should be done all the time.
 Every few lines of code.
 The costs are low and it keeps your work space clean.
 Intermediate refactoring costs more and effects a fair amount of your code base.
 It should be discussed with your work colleagues during the coffee break and may be done together.
-Big refactoring is really labor expensive.
+Big refactoring is really labor intensive.
 It’s done only every few months and takes good planning and dedicated meetings as there is a lot at stake.

 ### Refactoring is dynamic

-Waterfall refactoring is bound to fail just as most waterfall projects are.
+Waterfall refactoring is bound to fail the same as most waterfall projects are.
 Refactoring is concrete.
 Just as normal coding, it consists of a learning process.
 It’s a feedback loop.
 It usually has to be done incrementally and endless planning sessions are a waste of time.
 Every couple of lines you write you learn so many new things that require you to adapt the refactoring plans.
 Possibly you even have to drop these grand plans all together because you realize they just won’t work.
 And software engineering is concrete.
 You can have as many beautiful plans as you want.
 If they don’t work out, they are worthless.

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is done.